marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

 The full list of Identifiers should be displayed again.

 Repeat the steps until you have completed all 4 identifiers in the table above.

+!!! important "Double-check this step"
+    Double check to make sure all 4 `Identifiers` listed in the table above have the `App Group` added.

+    If not, `Create Certificates` will succeed but `Build Loop` will fail.

 ## Create Loop App in App Store Connect